 Until we are able to safely return to open family presence in our health care facilities, we encourage you to consider other ways to stay connected with your family members or friends in our hospitals and long-term care facilities, such as phone calls or online means of communication.
 We encourage families to consider virtual visiting through electronic applications such as FaceTime, Skype and WhatsApp.
 We are asking families and visitors for their co-operation in following these restrictions.

-When Restrictions to Family Presence is Needed:
+When Restrictions to Family Presence are Needed:

 There may be situations in which Family Presence will need to be temporarily restricted to compassionate care reasons or even further restricted.
-These restrictions may occur because of an outbreak at the facility/home ore due to a change in the community spread/epidemiology of COVID-19 as decided by the local Medical Health Officer.
+These restrictions may occur because of an outbreak at the facility/home or due to a change in the community spread/epidemiology of COVID-19 as decided by the local Medical Health Officer.

 During these times, compassionate care reasons may include, but are not limited to, family or support persons during end-of-life care, major surgery, intensive care/critical care, maternal/pediatrics, or a care partner aiding in clinical care (at the discretion of the patient's care provider).
 Please refer to Compassionate Care Reasons for Family Presence for more information.